phetsims/phet-info/doc/phet-software-design-patterns.md

 **Disclaimer**: The description of this pattern is not complete -- it’s a start.
 The examples are terse, and significant familiarity with `optionize` is needed to get the most out of the examples.

-Similar to the pattern decribed in [Options and Config (JavaScript)](https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md#options-and-config-javascript), this pattern is used to parameterize methods (most typically constructors) without having a large number of parameters.
+Similar to the pattern decribed in [Options and Config (JavaScript)](https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md#options-and-config-javascript), this pattern is used to parameterize methods (most typically constructors) without having a large number of method parameters.
 It provides the additional benefit of type-checking.

 The method parameter differs from the JavaScript `options` or `config` parameter in the following ways: